rupalimayekar/DataPlotBot/README.md

 * The bot mentions the Twitter account name of the requesting user in its analysis twitter post.
 * The bot performs analysis on all twitter ids in the mention

+## Setup and Configuration notes
+You may use the application to run your own Twitter Bot.
+The following easy configuration steps will be needed
+* The API Keys and Token information is saved in a config.py file which is not checked into GitHub.
+To use the application you much first add a config.py file in the same folder as the DataPlotBot.py.
+The keys generated for your Twitter App should be saved in this config.py file as indicated in the SampleConfig.py file here.
+* The Twitter ID for your Bot should be specified in the config.py file as well.
+This is also given in the SampleConfig.py file

 ## APIs used

 The following APIs were used for this application: